peteamiri/Tutorials/Programming_Languages/Python/readme.md

    >>> print?
    ```

-   Additionally, you can access Python's documentation by typing `help()` or `help('topics')` at the Python prompt.
+   Additionally, you can access Python has documentation by typing `help()` or `help('topics')` at the Python prompt.

 The Python interpreter provides a powerful and interactive environment for writing and testing Python code.
-It's a valuable tool for learning Python, experimenting with new features, and quickly prototyping solutions.
+It has a valuable tool for learning Python, experimenting with new features, and quickly prototyping solutions.
 Whether you're a beginner or an experienced developer, the Python interpreter is an essential tool in your Python programming toolkit.

 ## Python Files
 Using files to run Python code involves creating Python scripts, which are plain text files containing Python code, and executing them using the Python interpreter.
 This method allows you to write, organize, and execute Python code stored in files.
 Below, I'll provide a detailed description and examples for using files to run Python code: